OpenMDAO/OpenMDAO/openmdao/docs/theory_manual/parallel_color.rst

 In the model above, both of our constraints, *Con1.y* and *Con2.y* are dependent on our design variable *Indep1.x*.
-Let's assume here also that the size of our design variable is the same as the size of each of our constraints.
-In that case, at first glance it might appear that we should solve for our derivatives in fwd mode since we only have 1 design variable but we have 2 constraints.
-If all of our components took about the same time to run then that would in fact be the case, but in our case, *Con1* and *Con2* take much longer to run than *Comp1*.
+Let's assume here also that the size of our design variable is the same as the combined size of our constraints, and that *Con1* and *Con2* take much longer to run than *Comp1*.
-So if we solve for our derivatives using adjoint (rev) mode and group *Con1.y* and *Con2.y* by specifying that they have the same *parallel_deriv_color*, we will compute derivatives for *Con1* and *Con2* concurrently while solving for the derivatives of *Con1.y wrt Indep1.x* and *Con2.y wrt Indep1.x*.
-This will require that the *Comp1* derivative computation is duplicated in each process, but we don't care since it's very fast compared to *Con1* and *Con2*.
+If we solve for our derivatives using adjoint (rev) mode and we group *Con1.y* and *Con2.y* by specifying that they have the same *parallel_deriv_color*, we will compute derivatives for *Con1* and *Con2* concurrently while solving for the derivatives of *Con1.y wrt Indep1.x* and *Con2.y wrt Indep1.x*.
+This will require that the *Comp1* derivative computation is duplicated in each process, but we don't care since it's fast compared to *Con1* and *Con2*.